meertensinstituut/EPICify/README.md

 ----

-_NOTE_: PIDService is based on work by Jan Pieter Kunst and others @ http://www.meertens.knaw.nl/ontwikkeling
+_NOTE_: EPICify is based on work by Jan Pieter Kunst and others @ http://www.meertens.knaw.nl/ontwikkeling